wimalasuriyaib/AIOps_POC/README.md

 ## Overview

-The micro-service application which has been designed to facilitate car rental and reservation management.
+The micro-service based application which has been designed to facilitate car rental and reservation management.

 ## Table of Contents